 But we don’t stop there, we also use advanced techniques such as hardware-hacking to connect to JTAG, UART or similar hardware level debug interfaces, read out memory chips like EEPROM and use glitching techniques and logic analyzers to find information and vulnerabilities at the hardware or Operating System level of the device (e.g. getting access to a root shell, finding custom binary executables, encryption keys, private certificates, hardcoded passwords, file system etc.).
 The gained information is then analyzed or (partially) reverse engineered and used as input to stage further attacks from all possible attack vectors. (e.g. a backdoor account discovered by hardware hacking, which is the same on all devices, can then be used to perform an attack on all devices over the internet!)

 As devices are often part of a solution which also communicates with a back-end system and uses a (mobile) application, traffic between the device and related software or servers is also inspected to find vulnerabilities.
 When possible (depending on scope and time constraints) the mobile application and back-end servers are also briefly checked for vulnerabilities.
 If it is required to fully check the mobile application and back-end server, Qbit makes use of the infrastructure or application assessment.

-Qbit uses the ‘Baseline Security Recommendations for IoT’ of ENISA (November 2017) as a reference for testing the security if (IoT) devices.
+In addition to our own testing methodologies and checklists Qbit uses the ‘Baseline Security Recommendations for IoT’ of ENISA (November 2017) as a reference for testing the security of (IoT) devices.